Advancement to Candidacy and Thesis Progression

 - After the research and career discussions, the primary mentor will be asked to leave the room.
 The student is encouraged to use this time to discuss any mentorship issues, career advice or any other topics.

-- Following the meeting, the primary mentor must complete the Thesis Meeting Evaluation form sent by the program administrator within a week.
+- Following the meeting, the primary mentor must complete the Thesis Meeting Evaluation form sent by the program manager within a week.
 Additional committee members are to complete the short evaluation that will be emailed out within the same time frame.

 Guidelines for committee members